The Buffalo Green Fund, Inc.

 Buffalo in Bloom’s mission is to promote gardening throughout the City of Buffalo.
 An all volunteer organization, they work diligently to maintain many public gardens including the Gardens at Niagara Square.
 Many of their members are Master Gardeners who offer gardening classes to city residents and they coordinate an annual recognition of public and private gardens, “Buffalo in Bloom.”
 Since 1995, Buffalo in Bloom has been dedicated to making the entire City of Buffalo the “world’s largest flower arrangement.”
 A group of volunteers meet each Monday at Niagara Square from late April until the first frost to take care of the gardens – weeding, planting, deadheading , and mulching.
 If you have an interest in helping, come to the Square at about 5pm, with gardening gloves.
 There’s always a job for you!

 ReTree was established on November 3, 2006 by a group of 40 Western New York residents who saw first-hand the devastation done to the area’s tree landscape by the freak October 12-13 snowstorm.
 Their goal was to replace the approximately 30,000 trees that were damaged or destroyed.
-The first planting took place on Arbor Day, April 27, 2007, where 2,000 trees were planted.
-The goal will finally be realized on April 27, 2019 with a signature planting.
+The first planting took place on Arbor Day, April 27, 2007, where 2,000 trees were planted and the goal was realized on Arbor Day, April 26, 2019, with the planting of the 30,000th tree.
+However, the city tree canopy is at 18% and should be closer to the national average of 40%; ReTree and its partners will continue to plant trees in the years to come.
 Contact Paul Maurer at email@example.com to get involved.

 The CommuniTREE Steward Project was created in 2016, dedicated to the advancement of sustainable urban and community forestry, through education on proper selection, planting and caring for trees.
 CTS is a collaboration between BGF, the City of Buffalo and Cornell Cooperative Extension of Erie County.
-The 2019 session begins on March 8 at the Parkside Lodge.
+The 2019 session is complete; watch this space for the March 2020 schedule.